 The motorcycle in the video is the BS4 model.
 It uses a 296cc, parallel-twin, DOHC, liquid-cooled motor which is capable of producing 39PS of max power at 11,000rpm and 27Nm of peak torque at 10,000rpm.
 The transmission here is a 6-speed unit accompanied by a slip and assist clutch.
 Now, let’s get into the video.

 We can see in the footage that the Ninja 300 achieves 61km/h in the first gear.
 In the second, the motorcycle reaches 92km/h whereas the third gear takes the bike to 116km/h.
-With the throttle wide open, the Ninja 300 is able to touch a top speed of 177km/h.
+With the throttle wide open, Ninja 300 top speed stands at 177km/h.
 However, it is to be noted that this figure is indicated on the speedometer which usually has some error.
-In this case, the top speed of the bike as per the GPS is 170km/h.
+In this case, the Ninja 300 top speed as per the GPS is 170km/h.

 For more such interesting stories, keep checking IndianAutosBlog.com.